kylejray/kylejray.github.io/_posts/2023-06-21-mpi_tutorial.markdown

 {% endhighlight %}

  My initial guess is that it is the allreduce operations that cause the syncing issues, but it is hard to tell, because the guessing is not delayed in the way I would have expected.
 Sometime, the relative delay of 1 second seems to work but other times it does not.
 The times do not look so reliable so we'll ignore them for now.
-Further testing is definitely necesarry.
+Further testing is definitely necessary.

+ #### update

- #### update: after some testing, it turns out the timing issues were just discrete math errors.
-The timing was working as intended,07 and was fixed by formatting the realative time more carefully.
-This doesnt fix the issue below, but at least the timing isn't an issue.
+ After some testing, it turns out the timing issues were just discrete math errors.
+The timing was working as intended and was fixed by formatting the relative time more carefully (can you see the issue and fix?)
+This doesn't fix the issue below, but at least the timing isn't an issue.

  At first glance, it seems almost like allreduce cannot happen until all of the processes reach an allreduce line.
-In order to really make this work, we might need to deal with some manual sending/recieving from/to specific processes instead of relying on allreduce.
-This post is already geting too long, the next post will continue this investigation.
+In order to really make this work, we might need to deal with some manual sending/receiving from/to specific processes instead of relying on allreduce.
+This post is already getting too long, another post will continue this investigation.